elastic/kibana/rfcs/text/0015_ols_phase_1.md

 # 8. Unresolved questions

-## 8.1 `acl.owner`
+## 8.1 `accessControl.owner`

-The `acl.owner` property will uniquely identify the owner of each `private` saved object.
+The `accessControl.owner` property will uniquely identify the owner of each `private` saved object.
 We are still iterating with the Elasticsearch security team on what this value will ultimately look like.
 It is highly likely that this will not be a human-readable piece of text, but rather a GUID-style identifier.

 ## 8.2 Authorization for private objects

-The user identified by `acl.owner` will be authorized for all operations against that instance, provided they pass the existing type/space/action authorization checks.
+The user identified by `accessControl.owner` will be authorized for all operations against that instance, provided they pass the existing type/space/action authorization checks.

 In addition to the object owner, we also need to allow administrators to manage these saved objects.
 This is beneficial if they need to perform a bulk import/export of private objects, or if they wish to remove private objects from users that no longer exist.
 The open question is: **who counts as an administrator?**